 This hands-on course provides students an opportunity to learn about the physics, chemistry, geology, and biology of the ocean.
-Students will apply this knowledge first hand by implementing sample collection strategies on board a research vessel during cruises on Mobile Bay and the Gulf of Mexico.
-Through class discussion of recent oceanographic discoveries and core concepts, and learning user-friendly ocean data visualization software, this course will enable students to then interpret oceanographic data collected during their cruises and to create clear and concise presentations.
+Students will apply this knowledge firsthand by implementing sample collection strategies on board a research vessel during cruises on Mobile Bay and the Gulf of Mexico.
+Through class discussion of recent oceanographic discoveries and core concepts and learning user-friendly ocean data and visualization software, this course will enable students to then interpret oceanographic data collected during their cruises and to create clear and concise presentations.
+Typical data collected on board the research vessel will include hydrographic (temperature, pH, salinity, inorganic nutrients, light intensity) and biological (phytoplankton, zooplankton) variables that are.

-Typical data collected on board the research vessel will include hydrographic (temperature, pH, salinity, inorganic nutrients, light intensity) and biological (phytoplankton, zooplankton) variables that are collectively processed and visualized.
-Students should have a laptop equipped with word processing and spread-sheet software.
-Prerequisites - basic science major.
+collectively processed and visualized.
+Students should have a laptop equipped with word processing and spread- sheet software.
+Prerequisites - Introductory science course

-1st Session -May 22- June 23 TH/F (9A-4P)
+1st Session - May 20th - June 21st TH/F (9A-4P)